eduardoandrade/uaaopss/README.md

 * Mode (`test` or `train` mode for model execution)
 * Epoch (the number of epochs for training)

 More information about this attack implementation is accessible in [Repository References](#7-repository-references) (`Deep Mis-Ranking`).
 The final results appear with `After` and `Before` strings, indicating the combined attack methods with or without Deep Mis-Ranking, respectively.
+Use the
+`cat` command to reassemble the parts of `best_D.pth.tar`.

 ## 5. Results